brettrhenderson/MaxCut/README.md

 # MaxCut
-An solution of the Maximum Cut problem on a DWave quantum annealer.
+A solution of the Maximum Cut problem on a DWave quantum annealer.

 One possible statement of the Max Cut problem would be: "Given an undirected graph, partition the vertices into two sets such that the number of edges joining